 Applicability of this Registry for Other TCG Specifications

 As a best practice, TCG specifications that have a dependency on this registry will reference it.
-To assist readers in understanding what TCG specifications contain cryptographic algorithms, but do not reference this registry, the TCG maintains the list in .
+To assist readers in understanding what TCG specifications contain cryptographic algorithms, but do not reference this registry, the TCG maintains the list in Table 25.
 For example, for historical reasons, the TPM Main Specifications for TPM version 1.2 did not reference the registry because they were published before it.

-Table — TCG specifications that do not reference this registry
+Table 25 — TCG specifications that do not reference this registry